Chart Color Schemes

 Deer Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Deer Park has one of the most culturally diverse populations in Australia, with 54.4% of its residents born overseas and 63.4% speaking a language other than English at home.
 Christianity is the predominant religion in Deer Park, comprising 51.7% of the population.
-However, Buddhism is notably overrepresented, making up 10.8% of the population compared to the Greater Melbourne average of 4.2%.
+However, Buddhism is significantly overrepresented, making up 10.8%, compared to the Greater Melbourne average of 4.2%.

 Frequently Asked Questions - Diversity